MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine/side-effects.md

 Yarrow can induce photosensitivity in individuals when used improperly.
 This condition refers to an increased sensitivity of the skin to sunlight or ultraviolet (UV) radiation, leading to skin irritation, redness, rashes, or even severe sunburns.
 The constituents responsible for this effect in Yarrow are primarily the phototoxic compounds called sesquiterpene lactones, such as achilleine and achillicin.
 These components, when exposed to sunlight, can cause a reaction on the skin, resulting in photosensitivity.

-yarrow's ability to induce photosensitivity can aggravate many health conditions, like the ones shown in the illustration below.
+Yarrow's ability to induce photosensitivity can aggravate many health conditions, like the ones shown in the illustration below.

 ![Yarrow Can Induce Photosensitivity](/images/achillea-millefolium-medicine-side-effects-can-induce-photosensitivity.jpg "Yarrow Can Induce Photosensitivity")